Medigap vs Medicare Advantage

 Medicare Cost Calculator

 Use the calculator below to get a quick, visual sense of how premiums and cost sharing stack up for you.
-We’ll still validate everything with carrier quotes and your exact doctors and drugs, but this is a fast way to orient the conversation.
+We will still validate everything with carrier quotes and your exact doctors and drugs, but this is a fast way to orient the comparison.

-Email your list or upload it securely.
-We’ll build a side-by-side with true annual costs for each path.
+Send your list and we’ll build a side-by-side comparison with true annual costs for each path.

 Since 1980, we’ve helped clients compare the two Medicare paths without sales pressure.
-We check provider networks and drug formularies, model your total annual spend, and flag authorization and referral rules that could slow care.
-Because we work with multiple A-rated carriers, our recommendation starts with your doctors and prescriptions—not a single company’s marketing.
-After enrollment, we stay available for billing questions, prior authorization issues, and annual reviews so your coverage keeps up with your life.
+We verify provider networks and drug formularies, model your total annual spend, and flag plan rules that can affect real-life access to care.
+Because we work with multiple carriers, our recommendations begin with your doctors, prescriptions, and budget style—not a single company’s marketing.
+After enrollment, we stay available for annual reviews and plan adjustments so your coverage keeps up with your life.

 FAQs: Medigap vs Medicare Advantage